giuliandenicola1/homekit-infused/docs/addons/gap-card.md

 ### Configuration
 - Wrap your cards inside of the code below
+- You can entirely choose how wide the gaps should be by adjusting the amount of pixels.
+More pixels means a wider gap.

 ### Install
 - Copy the code wherever you need this